dotnet/docs/docs/csharp/programming-guide/concepts/index.md

 - [Performance Tips](../../../framework/performance/performance-tips.md)

-  Discusses several basic rules that may help you increase the performance of your application.
+  Discusses several basic rules that might help you increase the performance of your application.